Cavapoo vs. Toy Poodle: Which One Should I Choose?

 Suitable for:

-One of the reasons for the Poodle’s popularity is they are described as being hypoallergenic.
+One of the reasons for the Poodle’s popularity is because they are described as being hypoallergenic.
 Although no breed is truly hypoallergenic, the Poodle is as close as you can get.
-It sheds rarely, so is a good choice for owners who suffer from dog allergies.
-However, the breed needs regular companionship so, although suitable for families and people of all ages that can provide regular exercise, the Toy Poodle is not suitable for those that are at work or school all day.
+They rarely shed, so they are an ideal choice for owners who suffer from dog allergies.
+However, the Toy Poodle needs regular companionship so, although suitable for families and people of all ages that can provide regular exercise, the Toy Poodle is not suitable for those that are at work or school all day.

 Which Breed Is Right for You?

 The Cavapoo and the Toy Poodle are similarly sized dogs that also have similar exercise and training requirements.
 Both breeds are considered good family pets but can both suffer separation anxiety if left alone for too long.
-Generally, the Cavapoo is friendlier with strangers, although with good early socialization, the Toy Poodle can also be stranger friendly.
+Generally, the Cavapoo is friendlier with strangers, but with early socialization, the Toy Poodle can also be stranger-friendly.

 As a hybrid breed, the Cavapoo may cost less to buy than the purebred Toy Poodle, and Cavapoos are more often available for adoption at shelters and rescues.
 Both breeds have similar requirements so it may come down to a question of availability as to which breed is better for you.